skip to main content

 Bi 1 is designed to provide insights into modern biology in a manner that provides students insights into fundamental biological mechanisms and how to understand the biological world.
 Core concepts such as the nature of the cell, gene expression and regulation, evolution and mutation, and energy conservation and metabolism are unique to the biological sciences and provide the starting points for understanding the biological world, with applications ranging from human health to the global environment to biotechnology.

-For academic year 2023-24, there are five different Bi 1 courses available.
+For academic year 2024-25, there are six different Bi 1 courses available.

 Lior_Pachter.1a02cec2.fill-264x351-c100